-An associate's degree program in video and media production focuses on video editing as a central, technical skill.
-Most programs are 1-2 years in length, although some can take up to three years to complete.
-Because programs typically require students to work in a production lab for most classes, and video editing equipment and software is expensive, programs are usually not offered online.
-Associate's programs help students develop a demo reel to use as a portfolio, which is often required when interviewing for jobs as editors, artists, producers or directors.
-These demo reels are a compilation of a student's work and proof of hands-on training with standard video editing equipment and software.
+Most video and media production associate degree programs are 1-2 years in length, although some can take up to three years to complete.
+Prerequisites include a high school diploma or GED and previous experience in video editing.
+Programs typically require students to work in a production lab for most classes; some programs are available online but are rare.
+Students complete demo reels, which are a compilation of their work and proof of hands-on training with standard video editing equipment and software.

-Students learn about all aspects of video production.
-Most importantly, students might acquire the technical skills necessary to work in a video production studio.
-Additional skills might include authoring, storyboarding, concept development, lighting or motion graphics editing.
+Students learn about all aspects of video production and acquire the technical skills necessary to work in a video production studio.
+Additional skills might include authoring, storyboarding, concept development, lighting, or motion graphics editing.

-Courses in video production programs can change over time as technology evolves.
-Similarly, video production professionals must also stay current on technology in the field.
+As technology evolves, courses in video production programs can change.
+Video production professionals must also stay current on technology in the field.
 In addition to liberal arts classes, here are examples of classes that might appear in this program:

 - Production scheduling

 - Video lighting and color

 Popular Career Options

 This degree qualifies graduates for entry-level positions in video editing or production.
 Most graduates work at production studios, privately owned businesses, or government facilities.
 Some job titles graduates may eventually hold include: